Jamaica Estates, Queens

 Jamaica Estates is a neighborhood in the New York City borough of Queens.
 Jamaica Estates is part of Queens Community District 8 and located in the northern portion of Jamaica.
 It is bounded by Union Turnpike to the north, Hillside Avenue to the south, Utopia Parkway and Homelawn Street to the west, and 188th Street to the east.
-The main road through the neighborhood is Midland Parkway.
+The main road through the neighborhood is Midland Parkway and Union.

 The surrounding neighborhoods are Jamaica Hills to the west; Jamaica to the southwest; Hollis to the southeast; Holliswood and Queens Village to the east; and Fresh Meadows, Utopia, and Hillcrest to the north.

 Character

-The area is characterized by million-dollar homes and a multitude of trees.
-Midland Parkway, a partially four-lane boulevard with a wide, landscaped median strip whose renovation was completed in 2007, is the area's main artery.
-The neighborhood consists of mostly upper-middle-class residents.
-Most houses are single-family detached homes in the Tudor, Craftsman, Cape Cod, or Mediterranean styles.
+The area is characterized by houses in the Tudor, Craftsman, Cape Cod, or Mediterranean styles.
 Out of 14,000 residents, 45% are foreign-born.
 In the 2000 United States census, 43% of residents were white, Bangladeshis comprise 11% of residents, while Filipinos make up 10%, Haitians 7%, Guyanese 5%, and Russians 4%.
 A population of over 1,000 Bukharan Jews live in the area.
 Jamaica Estates has significant Modern Orthodox Jewish American and South Asian American populations.
-The only apartments and multi-family housing lie near the southern border within a few blocks from and along Hillside Avenue.
-The shopping corridors are along Hillside Avenue and Union Turnpike.